emsesp/EMS-ESP32/README.md

 ## **Setting EMS-ESP up for the first time**

  - Connect to the Access Point called ems-esp using the WPA password `ems-esp-neo`.
 When you see the captive portal sign-in with username `admin` and password `admin`.
-Set the WiFi credentials and restart the ESP.
+Set the WiFi credentials and go back to http://ems-esp
- - When it connects to your wifi network you can use either the Web UI to further configure the other settings or using Telnet.
-If using the Telnet console refer to the full set of commands below.
-To change any settings you need to be admin which can be accessed via the `su` command.
-The password here is the same as the JWT secret from the Web UI, default `ems-esp-neo`.
- - First thing to check is if Tx is working.
-Use `show ems` and if you have a large number of Tx fails try changing the Tx Mode using `set tx_mode` as admin.
-Typical values are 1 for EMS1.0, 2 for EMS2.0/EMS+ and 3 for Heatronics.
+ - First thing to check is if Tx is working and that you have a connect to the EMS bus.
+If it's showing an error try changing the Tx Mode from the settings page.
+Then check the Status (no need to restart EMS-ESP).

-## **List of console commands**

- (* = available in su/Admin mode)
+## **The Console**

+Connecting to the console will give you more insight into the EMS bus traffic, MQTT queues and the actual device information.
+The console is reachable via Telnet (port 22) or via the Serial port if using an USB (on baud 115200).
+To change any settings in the console you must be admin (use `su` with the default password `ems-esp-neo`).
+On an ESP8266 the Serial port is disabled by default unless it's unable to connect to the WiFi.

 The `call` command is to execute a command.
 The command names (`[cmd]`) are the same as the MQTT command listed in the next section.

+(* = available in su/Admin mode)

 ```
 common commands available in all contexts: